Dirk Bogarde: Personal life

-For nearly four decades, Bogarde shared his homes, first in Amersham, Buckinghamshire, and then in France, with Anthony Forwood, who had been married to actress Glynis Johns during the 1940s.
-They were together until Forwood's death in 1988.
-Bogarde repeatedly denied that his relationship to Forwood was anything other than platonic.
-There was much speculation as to whether this was in fact the case, given that male homosexual acts were criminal during most of his career, and could lead to prosecution and imprisonment.
-Rank Studio contracts included morality clauses, which provided for termination in the event of "immoral conduct" on the part of the actor.
-These included same-sex relationships, thus potentially putting the actor's career in jeopardy.

-Bogarde's refusal to enter into a marriage of convenience was possibly a major reason for his failure to become a star in Hollywood, together with the critical and commercial failure of Song Without End.
-His friend Helena Bonham Carter believed he did not come out during later life because this would have unbearably highlighted his regret at having been forced to camouflage his sexual orientation during his film career.
+After his acting career had given him some success, Bogarde moved from London and rented a cottage on the Bendrose Estate in Little Chalfont, Buckinghamshire, the family home of his business manager and partner, Anthony "Tote" Forwood.
+Bogarde subsequently lived in the area for some 40 years.
+After an unsuccessful attempt to gain planning permission to convert the estate into a housing development, Bogarde bought the adjoining Beel House and Park from William Lowndes for £4,000.
+After tearing down the servants' wing, Bogarde and Forwood had the main house redeveloped and refurbished "to bring more light" into the original 1700s core.
+They lived there until 1960, after the development of Dr Challoner's High School just 200 yards from Beel House.
+The couple subsequently moved to Drummer's Yard near Beaconsfield.
+Beel House was later owned by Ozzy and Sharon Osbourne, and Robert Kilroy Silk, who sold it for £6.5m in the mid-2010s.

+Bogarde and Forwood later moved to Provence, France, then Italy, before returning to France.
+They moved back to London shortly before Forwood's death in 1988.

+The critical and commercial failure of Song Without End affected his Hollywood leading man hopes.
 He struggled with the trauma of his active service, compounded by rapid fame, recounting, "First there was the war, and then the peace to cope with, and then suddenly I was a film star.
-It happened all too soon.”
+It happened all too soon."

 Death

-Bogarde had a minor stroke in November 1987 while Forwood was dying of liver cancer and Parkinson's disease.
-In September 1996, he underwent angioplasty to unblock arteries leading to his heart and had a massive stroke following the operation.
-He was paralysed on one side of his body, which affected his speech.
-After the stroke, he used a wheelchair.
+Bogarde, a heavy smoker, had a minor stroke in November 1987 while Forwood was dying of liver cancer and Parkinson's disease.
+In September 1996, he underwent angioplasty to unblock arteries leading to his heart and suffered a massive stroke following the operation.
+He was paralysed on one side of his body, which affected his speech, and from then on used a wheelchair.
 He then completed the final volume of his autobiography, which covered the effects of the stroke, and published an edition of his collected journalism, mainly from The Daily Telegraph.

-He spent some time with his friend Lauren Bacall the day before he died at his home in London from a heart attack on 8 May 1999, aged 78.
-His ashes were scattered at his former estate in Grasse, southern France.
+Bogarde spent some time with his friend Lauren Bacall the day before he died at his home in London from a heart attack on 8 May 1999, aged 78.
+His ashes were scattered at his former estate Le Pigeonnier in Grasse, southern France.